llolic/LawHub/doc/sprint 4/SystemDesign.md

 Class Name | QuizArea
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (Material-UI) LinearProgress, Grid, TextField, (React-Compound-Timer) Timer Responsibilities | Create the display for each question in the quiz completion UI.
+Classname subclasses | Button, Question, Answer Responsibilities | Create the display for each question in the quiz completion UI.
 Include a timer, progress bar, and a “Next” button to proceed to the next question after a student has selected their answer to a multiple choice question (so it doesn’t automatically proceed after they click an answer by accident).
-Collaborators | Alfonso, Michelle
+Collaborators | (Material-UI) LinearProgress, Grid, TextField, (React-Compound-Timer) Timer
 -------------------------